Costa Maya Cruise Port Guide

 Maya Chan Beach Resort

 One of Costa Maya's best-known reservation-only beach days.
-Small scale, quiet, and transport-inclusive, with assigned shade, lunch, open bar, WiFi, kayaks, and snorkel gear.
+Small scale, quiet, and transportation-inclusive, with assigned shade, lunch, open bar, WiFi, kayaks, and snorkel gear.
 This works well for cruisers who want a full-service beach break without fighting crowds.
 Must be booked ahead.

 Cost